ibelem/webml-website/_posts/2021-02-25-call-for-review-web-machine-learning-wg-charter.md

 layout: post
 title: 'Call for Review: Web Machine Learning WG Charter'
 date: 2021-02-25 20:42:03 +0800
-categories: blog
 author: Xueyuan Jia
 avatar: https://avatars.githubusercontent.com/u/379216?s=200&v=4
+categories: blog
 ---

-Today W3C Advisory Committee Representatives received a Proposal to review a [draft charter](https://www.w3.org/2021/02/proposed-machine-learning-charter.html) for the Web Machine Learning Working Group:
+Today W3C Advisory Committee Representatives received a Proposal to review a [draft charter](https://www.w3.org/2021/02/proposed-machine-learning-charter.html) for the Web Machine Learning Working Group.

 As part of ensuring that the community is aware of proposed work at W3C, this draft charter is public during the Advisory